loda-lang/loda-cpp/README.md

 OEIS Commands:
-  mine                Mine programs for OEIS sequences (see -i,-p) check <id>          Check a program for an OEIS sequence (see -b) submit <file> [id]  Submit a program for an OEIS sequence
+  mine                Mine programs for OEIS sequences (see -i,-p) check <id>          Check a program for an OEIS sequence (see -b) mutate <program>    Mutate a program and mine for OEIS sequences submit <file> [id]  Submit a program for an OEIS sequence

 Targets: